 Mothership Connection by Parliament: Now I know a song or some but why the hell have I never really listen to a George Clinton album in full before?
 He’s the leader of both bands Parliament and Funkadelic and the book says this album is his best one but I’ll be double checking that fact now.
 It’s totally wicked, highly recommend!

 Oxygene by Jean Michel Jarre: Is not the greatest album but not the worse so far too but does get a little boring again like the last album above.
-I’ve always was meaning to check him out because I do like a bit of electronica music so I don’t mind it, after a while you get into the groove.
+I’ve check him out years and years ago but not listen for a very longtime because I do like a bit of electronica music so I don’t mind it, after a while you get into it’s groove.

 Self-titled by Ramones: Blow away the relaxing and chill out vibe of the last two albums with the only the second punk album of 1976.
 I’ve just got to feature the opening song Blitzkrieg Bop but after that I don’t know if you must hear the rest, it’s the same thing again and again but that’s the point.